 For most people, it may only be relevant to complete and return the questionnaire.
 In this case, this will take approximately 30-45mins.

 In some cases, it may be that you feel you have more information to share, than the questionnaire allows for.
 For example: you may have memories to share about a filmmaker, that do not fit in any of the questionnaire sections.
 In this case, you may like to indicate this on the questionnaire.
-You will be asked if you would be happy to be recorded for an oral history interview (in person, phone or video call).
+You will be asked if you would be happy to be recorded for an oral history interview via MS Teams .
 In this case, participation could take between 30min-2hrs.

 Making contact with depositors is one part of this study.
 In addition, I will be working with existing resources, including paper archives and films.
 The data gathering will take place from January 2021 until 2022.